-if the final underlying index level is equal to or less than the initial underlying index level but greater than or equal to the downside threshold, \$10; or if the final underlying index level is less than the downside threshold, the sum of (a) \$10 plus (b) the product of the underlying index return times \$10, resulting in a loss proportionate to the negative underlying index return Purchase at amount other than face amount: the amount we will pay you at the stated maturity date for your notes will not be adjusted based on the issue price you pay for your notes, so if you acquire notes at a premium (or discount) to face amount and hold them to the stated maturity date, it could affect your investment in a number of ways.
+Purchase at amount other than face amount: the amount we will pay you for your notes on the stated maturity date or upon any early redemption of your notes will not be adjusted based on the issue price you pay for your notes, so if you acquire notes at a premium (or discount) to face amount and hold them to the stated maturity date or date of early redemption, it could affect your investment in a number of ways.
 The return on your investment in such notes will be lower (or higher) than it would have been had you purchased the notes at face amount.
-Additionally, the cap level (the level of the underlying index at or above which the maximum settlement amount is payable), would be reached at a lower (or higher) percentage return than indicated below, relative to your initial investment.
-See "Additional Risk Factors Specific to Your Notes - If You Purchase Your Notes at a Premium to Face Amount, the Return on Your Investment Will Be Lower Than the Return on Notes Purchased at Face Amount and the Impact of Certain Key Terms of the Notes Will be Negatively Affected"
+See "Additional Risk Factors Specific to Your Notes - If You Purchase Your Notes at a Premium to Face Amount, the Return on Your Investment Will Be Lower Than the Return on Notes Purchased at Face Amount and the Impact of Certain Key Terms of the Notes Will Be Negatively Affected" on page S-14 of this prospectus supplement

-Supplemental discussion of U.S. federal income tax consequences: you will be obligated pursuant to the terms of the notes - in the absence of a change in law, an administrative determination or a judicial ruling to the contrary - to characterize each note for all tax purposes as a pre-paid derivative contract in respect of the underlying index, as described under "Supplemental Discussion of U.S. Federal Income Tax Consequences" herein.
-Pursuant to this approach, it is the opinion of Sidley Austin llp that upon the sale, exchange or maturity of your notes, it would be reasonable for you to recognize capital gain or loss equal to the difference, if any, between the amount of cash you receive at such time and your tax basis in your notes.
-No statutory, judicial or administrative authority directly discusses how your notes should be treated for U.S. federal income tax purposes.
-As a result, the U.S. federal income tax consequences of your investment in the notes are uncertain and alternative characterizations are possible.
-The Internal Revenue Service might assert that a treatment other than that described above is more appropriate (including on a retroactive basis) and the timing and character of income in respect of the notes might differ from the treatment described above.
+Supplemental discussion of U.S. federal income tax consequences: you will be obligated pursuant to the terms of the notes - in the absence of a change in law, an administrative determination or a judicial ruling to the contrary - to characterize each note for all tax purposes as an income-bearing pre-paid derivative contract in respect of the indices, as described under "Supplemental Discussion of Federal Income Tax Consequences" herein.
+Pursuant to this approach, it is the opinion of Sidley Austin llp that it is likely that any coupon payment will be taxed as ordinary income in accordance with your regular method of accounting for U.S. federal income tax purposes.
+If you are a United States alien holder of the notes, we intend to withhold on coupon payments made to you at a 30% rate or at a lower rate specified by an applicable income tax treaty.
+In addition, upon the sale, exchange, redemption or maturity of your notes, it would be reasonable for you to recognize capital gain or loss equal to the difference, if any, between the amount of cash you receive at such time (excluding amounts attributable to any coupon payment) and your tax basis in your notes.